uva-cs/cs4102-s22/index.md

 - Advanced Homeworks:  There is a soft deadline and a hard deadline.
    - If you submit by the soft deadline, we will commit to giving you feedback within about a week, which will give you a few days to update your solution before the hard deadline.
    - If you submit after the soft deadline, we will try but won't guarantee you'll get feedback before the hard deadline.
-   - You may submit solutions at most twice: once to get some feedback, and the second as you final submission.
+   - You may submit solutions at most twice: once to get some feedback, and the second as your final submission.

 - Program Deadlines:  They have a hard deadline that is the same as that unit's hard deadline for Advanced Homeworks.
 They'll be submitted to GradeScope and run against test-cases.
 You'll be able to re-submit multiple times, but it's possible that for some program we may limit how many times you can submit.
 (See each assignment for details.)